jakobmerrild/advent-of-code-2022/README.md

 There's a VS Code workspace and for each available solution it's possible to simply modify the run configuration to solve for the desired day.

-Alternatively you can run the the app, e.g. via `sbt`
+Alternatively you can run the app, e.g. via `sbt`
 ```
 sbt run solve <day>
 ```